krishnanand/takehome/README.md

 The response payload returns a unique person identifier associated with the person.

-● a status code of 200 OK
+● a status code of 201 Created
 ● Response Body Properties

 | Name | Type | Description |